Baptouuuu/Sy/docs/book/fundamentals.md

 The Controller is here to pilot the other 2 parts.
 Meaning retrieve data (and save it on user interactions) and apply this data via the View (not the *view*, see above).

+# Bundles

+Your app must be organised by bundles.
+A bundle is a regroupment of your code, where you'll find controllers, entities, services, etc...
+It's just a way to organize your work and segment code of your app.
+Plus the framework relies on this structure to discover where are located your classes.
+For php developers, you'll find the same notion in the [Symfony](http://symfony.com) framework.

+To see where to put a class, please refer to the appropriate section.

+# Namespacing

+If you have written some javascript before, you probably know the problem of global variables that can be easily overriden.
+To avoid this problem, many developers use self contained functions so the variables are contained in this restricted scope.
+The problem with this approach is that it creates many closures, and one of the goals of this framework is to avoid them as much as possible.

+That's where namespacing shines.
+With this framework, your global footprint is reduced to 2 global objects (and 6 global functions):

+* `App`: where all *your* code is put
+* `Sy`: where all the framework code is contained

+Everything inside `App` is only classes declarations, every object instanciation will be contained inside `Sy.kernel` which is the instanciation of `Sy.Kernel.Core`.

+To resume, by using namespaces you can avoid the problem of global variables **and** avoid the heavy memory cost of closures (and its impact on garbage collection).

+*Note*: Google has a [section](https://developers.google.com/speed/articles/optimizing-javascript) about closures and their drawbacks (section *Avoiding pitfalls with closures*).

 ## What is does not

 ### Routing